FuzzyGrim/blog/_posts/posts/2023-10-23-mail-provider.md

 tags: [privacy, blog]
 ---

-I have decided that it’s time for me to take control of my emails, this means using my own domain, using whatever email client I want and being able to easily switch providers if I want to.
+I have decided it’s time to take control over my emails, this means using my own domain, using whatever email client I want and being able to easily switch providers if I want to.
 Although this has been on my mind for a while, I’ve been putting it off because I didn’t want to deal with the hassle of updating all my accounts with the new email address…

-My requirements are:
+Here is a list of my requirements for an email service:

   - Custom domain support, this is a must and the main reason I’m doing this.
 The advantage of using a custom domain is that I can easily switch providers without any hassle, as all my online accounts will be linked to my domain and not to the provider.